Here’s another letter from James, who sent you that big long list yesterday.

 2. Every family member writes their name on a piece of paper and writes at least three things they’d like, that is within that price range.

 3. The pieces of paper are then folded and placed in a hat.
-Everyone chooses one piece of paper and is reponsible for the present for that person.
+Everyone chooses one piece of paper and is responsible for the present for that person.

 4. Nobody tells anybody else whose name they’ve got, so it’s all a big surprise on Christmas Day.
 (If you draw your own name you put it back in the hat and take another).

-Here’s a modern take for ‘internet’ families and those who are far afield from each other.
+Here’s a modern take on Kriskindle for ‘internet’ families and those who are far afield from each other.

 1. Agree as a family on the budget amount per person.
 (If some family members are abroad, make sure everyone has the postal addresses needed).